PRijnbeek/CDM-Vocab-Course/chapter2.md

 WHERE concept_code = '1001';
 ```

-Let's have a look at the Atrial Fibrillation example we used earlier if this is also true for that concept_code.
+Let's have a look at the Atrial Fibrillation example we used earlier if this is also true in that case.
 Run this query:

 ```
 SELECT *